jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) A credit under this section is a refundable tax credit under section LA 7 (Remaining refundable credits: tax credits under social policy schemes) and is excluded from the application of sections LA 2 to LA 6 (which relate to a person’s income tax liability).

 ### LD 2 Exclusions
-This subpart does not apply to any of the following persons:
+Section LD 1 does not apply to—
   (a) an absentee:
   (b) a company:
   (c) a public authority:
   (d) a Maori authority:
   (e) an unincorporated body:
-  (f) a trustee liable for income tax under subpart HC, and section HZ 2 (which relate to trusts and distributions from trusts).
+  (f) a trustee liable for income tax under subpart HC, and section HZ 2 (which relate to trusts and distributions from trusts):
+  (g) in relation to the credit, a person who has a tax credit for a payroll donation.

 ### LD 3 Meaning of charitable or other public benefit gift
 Meaning